 Eligibility & Registration

 Entrants must be current undergraduate students at USC.
 You may enter up to one work in each category and are eligible for one Prize in a single category for this conference.
 Your entry will compete against other works in the same category.
-You must also be able to attend the Conference Discussion Session to maintain eligibility for prize consideration.
+You must also be able to attend the Conference Discussion Session and Banquet to maintain eligibility for prize consideration.

 - Professional Writing/Moral Reasoning: Papers about ethical dimensions of your discipline or future profession.
 Examples include: Marshall white papers; Annenberg analyses of media industries; International Relations problem-based essays; Philosophy papers; some English & cultural studies essays; WRIT 340 pre-law briefs or memos; researched essays; some GE category C/6 essays; some GE category B/2 essays.